Ahmed-Ashraf15/Java-Spring-DevOps/README.md

 ## Overview

-This project shows how to build a Continuous Integration (CI) and Continuous Delivery (CD) pipeline with Jenkins and GitHub repository .
+This project shows how to build a project using DevOps Tools (git,ansible,jenkins,docker,docker compose,docker swarm)

 ## Prerequisites